The University of St. Thomas is fortunate to have a strong group of individuals leading our University.

 Dr. Robert Ivany

-Dr. Robert Ivany became the eighth president of the University of St. Thomas in 2004.
+In 2004, Dr. Robert Ivany became the eighth president of the University of St. Thomas.
 Prior to his retirement from the Army with the rank of Major General, Ivany presided over one of the nation’s most respected institutions for the education of strategic leaders: the U.S. Army War College in Carlisle, Pa.
-Ivany also served in a number of unique positions including the Army Aide to the President of the United States from 1984-1986 and assistant professor of history and football coach at the Military Academy at West Point.
+Serving as the commandant of the War College, capped Ivany’s 34 year career in the Army.
+During his various commands as an armored cavalry officer, he led soldiers in the United States, Kuwait, Saudi Arabia, the Federal Republic of Germany and Vietnam where he was wounded in action and decorated for valor.
+Ivany also served in a number of unique positions including the Army Aide to President Ronald Reagan from 1984 to 1986.

-Ivany serves on the Board of Directors for the International Council of the Universities of St. Thomas Aquinas, Independent Colleges and Universities of Texas, Greater Houston Partnership, Sam Houston Area Council-Boy Scouts of America and The Health Museum, and as Immediate Past Chairman of Mental Health America of Greater Houston.
+Ivany serves on the Board of Directors for the International Council of the Universities of St. Thomas Aquinas, the Red River Athletic Conference and is the past chairman of the Board for the Independent Colleges and Universities of Texas.

 - B.S., U.S. Military Academy